Maryland Nursing Home Abuse Lawyer

-Falls at nursing homes can be very serious and even fatal.
-The Mayo Clinic states falls are the most common cause of traumatic brain injuries in older people.
-A head injury, a broken leg or a hip can prove to be deadly in an older person.
-Falls are the leading cause of deaths for people over 85.
+Falls at nursing homes can be very serious and even fatal. the Mayo Clinic states falls are the most common cause of traumatic brain injuries in older people.
+A head injury, a broken leg, or a hip can prove to be deadly in an older person.
+Falls are the leading cause of death for people over 85.
 As many as 50 to 75 percent of elderly people suffer a nursing home fall every year in the United States.

 Nursing home residents who present an elevated fall risk should be assessed as soon as they arrive at a nursing home.
 Some residents need at least two people to assist them in and out of bed.
 Nursing homes often use safety belts, mechanical lifts, and harnesses to mitigate the risk of falling.
 Some facilities fail to invest in the correct equipment.